-How to reduce your feed bill this winter: which is the best cost effective horse feed?
+How to reduce your feed bill: which is the best cost effective horse feed?

-High quality fibre feeds such as Dengie Alfa-A Original and Hi-Fi Lite can be a great alternative to cereal-based rations for health reasons but, as they also count towards your horse’s fibre intake, they are the best horse feed for the money.
+High quality fibre feeds can be a great alternative to cereal-based rations for health reasons but, as they also count towards your horse’s fibre intake, they are the best horse feed for the money.
 It has been widely publicised that costs are rising rapidly across the agricultural sector and further afield; wood for pallets, plastic for packaging, fuel for machinery and fertiliser for growing crops are just some examples of areas where increasing costs will inevitably affect the price of the finished product.
 This has made using a chopped fibre as the bucket feed even more financially attractive and the best horse feed for the money.

 Alfa-A Original is based on alfalfa which will provide your horse with naturally occurring vitamins and minerals, good levels of calcium, and quality protein.
 It has also been precision-dried to provide a consistently clean source of fibre.